onlyymax/onlyymax/README.md

 I use **Linux-based distributions daily, especially Fedora Linux**, as my main operating system and development environment.

+Since **2021**, I have also carried out **occasional IT support and technical work for private clients**, including PC assembly and upgrades, hardware/software troubleshooting and small websites.

 My goal is to build technology that is not only functional in code, but also **useful in real-world environments**.

-- 🎓 Technical Diploma in **Computer Science & Telecommunications — Computer Science specialization**
+- 🎓 Technical Diploma in **Computer Science & Telecommunications — Computer Science specialization** — **2026, 90/100**
 - 🏫 **I.T.
 Archimede — Catania**
 - 💻 Interested in **software development, systems, networking and hardware**
 - 🐧 Daily user of **Linux-based distributions, especially Fedora Linux**
 - 🤖 Passionate about **robotics, embedded systems and electronics**
-- 🔧 Experience with **PC hardware, diagnostics and technical support**
+- 🔧 IT support experience since **2021**: PC hardware, diagnostics, troubleshooting and small websites
 - 🧩 Interested in projects that integrate **software and hardware**
 - 🖨️ **3D modelling and 3D printing**, from design to functional prototype
 - 🏁 **Rescue Line Referee & Staff Member — RoboCup Junior Academy 2026 Italian National Competition, SiciliaFiera, Misterbianco (CT)**